-Greedy/gluttonous: This tomcat has a bit of a gluttonous reputation... and care must be taken to avoid being overweight.
+Greedy/gluttonous: This tomcat has a bit of a gluttonous reputation and you must take care to avoid being overweight.
 You can decorate your house with cat trees and towers to encourage your Exotic Shorthair to play.

-Need for exercise: Daily periods of play will be greatly beneficial to him, even if they are short since they will help him fight against overweight and boredom.
+Need for exercise: Daily play periods will greatly benefit to him, even if they are sh,ort, since they will help him fight against overweight and boredom.

 Runaway: The Exotic has little tendency to run away.
 He prefers the comfort of his own home!

-The Exotic Shorthair with the Dogs: A rather quiet feline, the dog must not be too excited in its presence and there must be a good introduction between the two.
+The Exotic Shorthair with the Dogs: A relatively quiet feline, the dog must not be too excited in his presence, and there must be a good introduction between the two.

-The Exotic Shorthair with Children: He generally likes the presence of children as well as playing with them, but you still have to make sure that the temperament of the cat is not too much the opposite of the style of the family.
+The Exotic Shorthair with Children: He generally likes the presence of children and playing with them, but you still have to make sure that the cat's temperament is not too much the opposite of the family's style.
 Patience always has limits!
 And watch out for overly rambunctious children!
-You can place cat areas for your cat to retreat when she fells overwhelmed.
+You can place cat areas for your cat to retreat when he feels overwhelmed.
 Check these cat houses that can function well for this need.

 The Exotic Shorthair with the Elderly: Calm, affectionate, and low maintenance: he is the perfect cat to live indoors with a person who matches his temperament!

-Hair loss: Even though he sheds less hair than the long-haired version, the Short-haired Exotic still sheds relatively a lot, given the thickness of his fur and his undercoat.
+Hair loss: Even though he sheds less hair than the long-haired version, the Short-haired Exotic still sheds a lot, given the thickness of his fur and undercoat.

-The Exotic Shorthair grows very quickly, is shy and a little shy, but has no difficulty getting used to its new master and its new home.
-During the first days, however, you have to keep and respect the habits, the diet, and the schedules that have punctuated your life on the farm.
+Cares: The Exotic Shorthair grows very quickly, is shy and a little shy, but has no difficulty getting used to its new master and his new home.
+During the first days, however, you must keep and respect the habits, diet, and schedules that have punctuated your life on the farm.

 Life expectancy: The Exotic lives an average of 12 to 15 years.

-Resistant/robust: The Exotic Shorthair is not much harder than its cousin and prefers to live in a controlled environment, such as an apartment.
+Resistant/robust: The Exotic Shorthair is not much more challenging than his cousin and prefers to live in a controlled environment, such as an apartment.